 Whether you’re fresh out of college or on the cusp of achieving a financial goal — like buying a home or starting a business — there are five things you should be doing with your money.

-Director of Personal Markets for Northwestern Mutual Emily Holbrook says that no matter where you are in your financial life, these basics are the foundation of a more secure financial future.
+Director of Personal Markets for Northwestern Mutual Emily Holbrook says that no matter where you are in your life, these financial basics are the foundation of a more secure financial future.
 “Following through with a plan to accomplish each of these goals will make your money work for you and help you create more confidence in your future,” explains Holbrook.

 Set aside money regularly.
 Think of this as paying yourself every week or month.
 Start by building an emergency fund that covers your expenses for at least three months (six months is even better).
 Then set goals — like buying a car, a vacation or a down payment on a home — and track your progress.
 A clear goal with milestones will help you resist impulsively dipping into your savings.